nutteloost/todo-swipe-card/README.md

 ```

 ## Customizing and Theming
-> ⚠ **Important**: Since Todo Swipe Card applies internal card-mod styling for core functionality, custom styling may occasionally conflict.
-If your customizations do not appear as expected, ensure your CSS selectors have sufficient specificity or add `!important` declarations to override internal styles.
+> ⚠ **Important**: This card requires [card-mod](https://github.com/thomasloven/lovelace-card-mod) to be installed and working properly.
+Please note that since Todo Swipe Card applies internal card-mod styling for core functionality, some custom styling may conflict or behave unexpectedly.
+Test your customizations thoroughly and use CSS specificity or `!important` declarations when necessary.

 Todo Swipe Card v1.6.0 provides extensive customization capabilities through two primary methods: Home Assistant themes and card-mod styling.
 The card supports over twenty CSS variables that control every aspect of its appearance, from basic colors and typography to sophisticated pagination styling and transition effects.

+**Simplified Customization Approach**: Todo Swipe Card includes CSS variables that make customization much easier compared to traditional card-mod styling.
+Instead of having to figure out complex CSS selectors or inspect the card's internal structure, you can simply use these predefined variables to customize colors, sizes, and other visual elements.
+This means you can create great-looking themes without needing to be a CSS expert or spending time hunting down the right selectors to target specific elements.

 When combining theme-based styling with card-mod overrides, remember that card-mod styles take precedence over theme variables.
 This hierarchy allows you to establish baseline styling through themes while maintaining the flexibility to customize individual card instances as needed.